momoso7/100-days-of-code/log.md

 **Today's Programming**: Topic modelling; semantic analysis; word cloud

 **Thoughts**: This is a hard topic, text analysis!
 But it is incredibly powerful.
 Fortunately I have many training to come in order to understand the available tools.

+### Day 99: 27 February 2021
+**Today's Programming**: Analysing the development of Scala language, the data is from GitHub

+**Thoughts**: Many amazing stuffs that has been done today, thanks Datacamp.
+I need to try some tools by myself, such as pivot table.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)